aupsychology/aupsychology.github.io/stats2workbook/07-IA5_regression_multipleregression.md

 The last two columns in the Coefficient section tell us whether the predictors are significant by giving a t-value and a p-value.
 The first row tells us whether the intercept is significantly different from zero.
 Since the p-value is > .05, this is not significant.
 However, the second row tells us whether the b coefficient for education is significantly different from zero.
 If it is, then that indicates that education is a significant predictor of wages.
 Given that the t-value is very high and the p-value is very, very low, we can conclude that education is a significant predictor of wages.

-We will talk about the other parts of the output in a moment.
+We will talk about the other parts of the output in another lab.

 **Step 3**: Now run a regression with SEX as a predictor of WAGE.
 You should get an output like this: